joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 1. Initiative for all characters starts at 0.
 2. Initiative is increased 1 for each 1 rolled in the dice pool.
-3. Actions are resolved in descending order; highest to lowest initiative.
+3. Actions are resolved in descending order; highest to lowest.
 4. Players who reduce difficulty to 0 roll no dice; initiative remains 0.

-More dice in the pool, higher chance of gaining initiative (see “Skills and tools addition” section).
+More dice in the pool, higher chance of gaining initiative (see Fourth Earth SA “Skills and tools addition” section).

 Consider: